Introduction

 6. AI and Machine Learning Integration.

-• Predictive modeling (via integrations with platforms like Amazon Bedrock and Anthropic Claude) to accelerate decision-making in complex research.
+- Predictive Modeling: Through integrations with advanced platforms like Amazon Bedrock and Anthropic Claude, Benchling supports predictive analytics to enhance decision-making in complex experimental setups and drug development.

 🧪 Real-World Use Cases and Applications.